The Great Wall (2016 film): Critical response

+Criticisms

-White protagonist in an East Asian setting
+Comments on white protagonist in an East Asian setting

 Because some of the characters, including a main character played by Matt Damon, are white in a film set in medieval China, the film was accused of whitewashing and using the white savior narrative prior to its release.
 Ann Hornaday, chief film critic for The Washington Post, wrote that "early concerns about Damon playing a 'white savior' in the film turn out to be unfounded: his character, a mercenary soldier, is heroic, but also clearly a foil for the superior principles and courage of his Chinese allies."
 Jonathan Kim, in a review for the Huffington Post, writes that "having seen The Great Wall, I can say that ... on the charge of The Great Wall insulting the Chinese and promoting white superiority, I say: Not Guilty.
 The question of whether The Great Wall is a white savior movie is a bit trickier, but I'm still going to say Not Guilty. ...
 On the charge of whitewashing, I say: Not Guilty."
 Deadline Hollywood noted that audience surveys by PostTrak indicated that Asians were turning out to see the film and constituted its second largest demographic group at 26% (behind Caucasians at 43%).

 Director Zhang said that Damon was not playing a role that was intended for a Chinese actor.
 He criticized detractors for not being "armed with the facts" and stated that "In many ways The Great Wall is the opposite of what is being suggested.
 For the first time, a film deeply rooted in Chinese culture, with one of the largest Chinese casts ever assembled, is being made at tentpole scale for a world audience.
 I believe that is a trend that should be embraced by our industry."